worldofmarcus/project-portfolio-3/README.md

 ![Heroku Step 6](readme/assets/images/heroku_step_6.png)
 </details><br />

 7. Now it's time for deployment.
-Scroll to the topp of the settings page and click the 'Deploy' tab.
+Scroll to the top of the settings page and click the 'Deploy' tab.
 For deployment method, select 'Github'.
 Search for the repository name you want to deploy and then click connect.

 <details><summary><b>Heroku Step 7</b></summary>